Signs You’re in a Relationship with Someone with Narcissistic Personality Disorder

 Being used is just a bummer.
 Being in a relationship that uses and abuses you?
 Now that’s something you have to think twice about.

-Narcissistic Personality Disorder relationships have foundations in the ‘use and abuse’ patterns.
-This is because the narcissistic partner will use and abuse you for their gain.
-If you are experiencing a narcissistic personality disorder relationship and their narcissism is not coming from you, then there’s something in you that your narcissistic partner needs and they won’t be shy from taking that – especially that you’re in a relationship with them.
+If you are experiencing a narcissistic personality disorder relationship and their narcissism is not coming from you, then there’s something in you that your narcissistic partner needs, and they won’t be shy from taking that – especially if you’re in a relationship with them.

 Being in a relationship with a narcissist can be extremely abusive because the person with NPD is selfish and will exhibit their lack of empathy.